Team and Board

 Adey Fisseha is US Senior Program Officer at Unbound Philanthropy, where she helps develop, implement, and evaluate the Foundation’s grantmaking strategies in the United States.

-Adey Fisseha joined Unbound Philanthropy in May 2012 as Program Officer.
-Adey helps develop, implement, and evaluate Unbound Philanthropy’s grantmaking strategies in the United States.
-Adey previously worked for 10 years at the National Immigration Law Center (NILC), most recently serving as a policy attorney and campaign coordinator.
+Adey joined Unbound in 2012, after working for 10 years at the National Immigration Law Center (NILC), most recently serving as a policy attorney and campaign coordinator.
 She worked on a wide range of federal policy issues at NILC, including, notably, as lead lawyer on a national advocacy campaign to pass the Dream Act.
 Adey was a compelling media spokesperson on the effort and led a coalition of more than one hundred national faith, education, labor, and immigrant/civil rights groups on the campaign.
 She also has served as a legislative aide to Congressman Howard Berman (D-CA).
-Adey graduated from Harvard University with a bachelor’s degree in government and a certificate in African studies, and earned her law degree at the Benjamin N. Cardozo School of Law, where she was a Cardozo Public Service Scholar.
+Adey graduated from Harvard University with a bachelor’s degree in government and a certificate in African studies, and earned a law degree at the Benjamin N. Cardozo School of Law, where she was a Cardozo Public Service Scholar.
 Adey is a refugee and immigrant from Ethiopia.

 Taryn Higashi, Executive Director